 Typically, an insurer will provide a list of locations where agents or mechanics acting on behalf of the insurer can be found.
 You can then schedule an appointment to bring your vehicle in, and the agent will do the rest.

-In most cases, you can expect your car to be photographed from several different angles, sometimes both inside and out, while the agent or mechanic takes notes or fills out a checklist or form for the insurer to look over.
-You’re often given a carbon copy of this form, or a receipt for the inspection.
+In most cases, you can expect your car to be photographed from several different angles.
+Sometimes both inside and out.
+The agent or mechanic takes notes or fills out a checklist or form for the insurer to look over.
+You’ll receive a carbon copy of this form, or a receipt for the inspection.

-You will be informed by your insurer at a later date if your car is in good enough shape to warrant higher insurance coverage.
+You will be informed by your insurer if your car is in good enough shape to warrant higher insurance coverage.
 It is likely that you will still have to pay a higher monthly premium.
-This new price might be less than competitive, as your car is still a rebuilt salvage vehicle, but it’s often better than you can expect from other insurers who might just dismiss the idea of providing coverage for your car outright.
+This new price might be less than competitive, as your car is still a rebuilt salvage vehicle.
+But it’s often better than you can expect from other insurers who might just dismiss the idea of providing coverage for your car outright.